 ASA Assessment: Complaint upheld

-understood that Jack Wills' target audience was 18- to 24-year olds, and that the catalogue was sent to an adult, we considered that younger teens might have access to the ad either directly or indirectly, and that the images were likely to appeal to
+we understood that Jack Wills' target audience was 18- to 24-year olds, and that the catalogue was sent to an adult, we considered that younger teens might have access to the ad either directly or indirectly, and that the images were likely to

-were accompanied with claims such as Flirty laces , MIDNIGHT MISCHIEF and made for the morning after the night before .
-Moreover, we noted that the story of the group of friends depicted them dancing and drinking while fully clothed,
+images were accompanied with claims such as Flirty laces , MIDNIGHT MISCHIEF and made for the morning after the night before .
+Moreover, we noted that the story of the group of friends depicted them dancing and drinking while

 The ad must not appear again in its current form.
 We told Jack Wills Ltd not to use sexualised images and text that were inappropriate for younger teenagers in ads to which those teenagers could have both direct and indirect access.